 If the numbers are close enough, the first part of the AND statement will not be True, and so A5 will not be considered greater than A6.
 You must use a “proximity constant” that is relevant for the numbers you are actually processing, in particular if you expect the cells to contain extremely high or low values.

 For your spreadsheet to convert gracefully into a properly formatted web page, it must follow certain rules.
 We have documented these in a separate help page about the restrictions for spreadsheet file name, size and content.

 If you start a conversion and the progress bar seems to get stuck around 32%, you may be using conditional formatting on a very large cell range, e.g. an entire column.
 This problem is easily solved, just apply conditional formatting to only those cells that actually contain data.

 When the conversion is complete, you may be shown a QR code to scan with your mobile device.
-If the barcode doesn’t appear automatically, you can open the History List and show the barcode from there.
+If the QR code doesn’t appear automatically, you can open the History List and scan it from there.